Infotrend-Inc/OpenAI_WebUI/README.md

 - `OAIWUI_GPT_MODELS` is a comma-separated list of GPT model(s) your API key is authorized to use.
 See https://platform.openai.com/docs/api-reference/making-requests for more information.
 - `OAIWUI_DALLE_MODELS` is a comma-separated list of DallE model(s) your API key is authorized to use.
 - `OAIWUI_USERNAME` (optional) specifies a `username` and avoids being prompted at each re-run.
 The default mode is to run in multi-user settings so this is not enabled by default.
-- `OAIWUI_GPT_VISION` will, for compatible models, disable their vision capabilities
+- `OAIWUI_GPT_VISION` will, for compatible models, disable their vision capabilities if set to `False`
+- `OAIWUI_IGNORE_EMPTY` (required for Unraid) discard errors in case the following environment variables are used but not set.
+- `OAIWUI_PROMPT_PRESETS_DIR` sets the directory that contains prompt presets.
+If a directory is provided, it must contains at least one valid json file.
+- `OAIWUI_PROMPT_PRESETS_ONLY` sets the JSON file that contains valid settings to use for the OAIWUI_PROMPT_PRESETS_DIR presets.

 Those values can be passed by making a `.env` file containing the expected values or using environment variables.